Reference gallery

 Common urban work-zone TMPs: T-junctions, Y-junctions, dual-carriageway median work, and combined-type diagrams used as templates across multiple smaller works.

-TMP layout for T-junction with one lane closed — city utility works
+Traffic Management Plan diagram — T-junction with one lane closed for utility works in Malaysia

 Sample 1: T-junction with one lane closed (city area).

-TMP layout for Y-junction lane closure with closely-placed plastic barricades
+TMP example layout — Y-junction lane closure with plastic barricades at 4m intervals (JKR-compliant construction site)

 Sample 2: Y-junction with one lane closed and barricades at 4m intervals.